JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **8018 days**.
+Here is a random fact about me - I have been on this planet for **8019 days**.

-And here is a just a random fact -  **A person will burn 7 percent more calories if they walk on hard dirt compared to pavement**.
+And here is a just a random fact -  **The only poisonous birds in the world are the three species of Pitohui.
+The Hooded Pitohui from Papua New Guinea is the most deadliest out of the three**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)